After Coachella Premiere, Childish Gambino's Film 'Guava Island' Is Streaming

 Almost as if to curtail the expectations, the film itself is a modestly stunning — and at times unnerving — extended music video, shot in 4:3 aspect ratio, about music's power to unite in the face of tyranny and greed.
 It features three new songs, "Die With You," "Time" and the flamenco-tinged "Saturday," as well as renditions of the previously released "Summertime Magic," "Feels Like Summer" and notably, a sequence showcasing "This Is America" that recalls Murai's music video from last year.

-A quick summary of the plot: Glover stars as Deni Maroon, a Purple Rain-esque folk hero and local celebrity on the island — exploited for its natural splendor and transformed into a factory spinning silk run by a single despot, played by Nonso Anonzie.
+A quick summary of the plot: Glover stars as Deni Maroon, a Purple Rain-esque folk hero and local celebrity on the island — exploited for its natural splendor and transformed into a factory spinning silk run by a single despot, played by Nonso Anozie.
 Rihanna plays his partner, Kofi Novia.
 The pair meets in a gorgeous animated backstory at the start of the film.
 Deni's set on uniting the island with a music festival, but it comes at a cost.
 Black Panther's Letitia Wright also plays a role.

 Guava Island is streaming on Amazon for free today until 9 p.m.
 EST. After that time, it'll be available only to Amazon Prime members.
 It will also stream once on YouTube's Coachella live stream, starting at 8 p.m ET / 5 p.m.
 PT.